 The following steps may help you improve your position if you have been fired.

 An employer is not required to give severance pay to an employee unless an employment contract requires it, or the employee handbook or manual indicates that the employer has a policy of doing so.
 However, an employee may be able to negotiate a severance package in exchange for a promise to waive any legal claims against the employer.
 An attorney can explain your options and advise you as to whether a severance package or a wrongful termination claim will make more sense in your situation.

 If you and your attorney determine that negotiating a severance package will be the best course, you will want to have a strategy for negotiations.
 Here are a few tips:

-If you have been fired, you may have rights to severance pay, damages, or unemployment compensation.
+If you've been fired, you may have rights to severance pay, damages, or unemployment compensation.
 In certain circumstances, you may also have a valid claim for wrongful termination against your former employer.
-Speaking with an experienced attorney can help you understand your rights and make an informed decision about how to proceed.
-Get a free case review today.
+Speaking with an experienced employment law attorney can help you understand your rights and make an informed decision about how to proceed.

 Contact a qualified employment attorney to make sure your rights are protected.